 Pressing flowers – a quintessential Victorian pastime

 The Victorians loved flowers!
-Not only did fresh flowers adorn their homes, flowers were also depicted in paintings, carvings, embroidery and clothing.
-Pressed flowers were a simple art form that can easily be traced back to ancient Egypt.
-In the 1500’s Oshibana (the art of pressing flowers in a way to create a whole picture) was meticulous and skilled – … Read More
+Not only did they adore fresh flowers in their homes, flowers were also depicted in paintings, carvings, embroidery and clothing.
+Pressed flowers were a simple art form the Victorians enjoyed and can easily be traced back to ancient Egypt.
+In the 1500’s Oshibana (the art of pressing flowers in a way to create a whole picture) … Read More